 If you’re ever in the DFW area, and you’re looking for a church centered on WORSHIP and the PRESENCE OF GOD, Gateway Church is the place for you!

 (I also serve as the Director of the World Prayer Team, an organization founded in 2003 with a vision of uniting the Body of Christ around the World in prayer.
 You can learn more about the World Prayer Team on our website.)

 I came across the term “Gentleman Explorer” while reading about Julius Brenchley, born on November 30th, 1816 (we share the same the birthday, he’s slightly older though.) in Kent, England.
 Brenchley was an ordained minister and dubbed a “Gentleman Explorer”, who “spent much of his adult life exploring the world in his tireless search for knowledge.
 His life was shaped by his ‘passionate love of wandering’.”

-I thought that sounded fun… and to be honest it’s a way to remind myself to relax and be myself.
+I thought that sounded fun… and to be honest it’s a way to remind me to relax and be myself.

-There was a time that I took myself WAY to seriously.
-I though ministers were supposed to be serious, firm, quiet and stoic.
+There was a time that I took myself WAY too seriously.
+I thought ministers were supposed to be serious, firm, quiet and stoic.
 The COMPLETE OPPOSITE of who I am.
-I’m a goof-off, smart-ellec who has stuck his foot in his mouth so many times I can tell you the brand of shoes you are wearing by the taste.
+I’m a goof-off, smart alack who has stuck his foot in his mouth so many times I can tell you the brand of shoes you are wearing by the taste.

 I take the CALL OF GOD on my life VERY SERIOUSLY, I take my position as a Pastor VERY SERIOUSLY, I just try not to take myself to seriously… sometimes I think that one of the greatest things pastors can do to spread the Gospel is just lightening up and have some fun.
 How can we be expected to share the GOOD NEWS if it’s BAD NEWS to everyone else when we show up.